 LNGL maintains KMP share ownership guidelines (SOGs).
-Applicable SOGs follow.
+Applicable SOGs are reflected in the table below.

-Role Minimum Ownership Guideline Holding Requirement CEO 5x Base Pay Each executive officer must retain 75% COO, General Counsel, CFO and CDO 2.5x Base Pay of all net shares (post tax) that vest under the LTI plan until the minimum share ownership requirements are achieved.
+Role Minimum Ownership Guideline Holding Requirement CEO 5x Base Pay Each executive officer must retain 75% of COO, General Counsel, CFO and CDO 2.5x Base Pay all net shares (post tax) that vest under the LTI plan until the minimum share ownership requirements are achieved.
 Guidelines are expected to be met by June 30, 2023.
 Other executive officers designated by the Compensation Committee 2.5x Base Pay If the executive officer is promoted to a position that has a higher ownership requirement, the higher standard shall apply as of the date of promotion.
 Timing of attaining the guidelines are dependent on the individual situation.
 NEDs 3x annual Board cash retainer Guidelines are expected to be met by June 30, 2021.